adambuttrick/openalex-grants-overlap-analysis/README.md

 ## Data Prep

-1. Follow the instructions at [OpenAlex Documentation](https://docs.openalex.org/download-all-data/openalex-snapshot) to download the OpenAlex snapshot.
+1. Follow the instructions in [OpenAlex's Documentation](https://docs.openalex.org/download-all-data/openalex-snapshot) to download the OpenAlex snapshot.

 2. Then, use [openalex-fast-field-parse](https://github.com/adambuttrick/openalex-fast-field-parse) to extract the grants field from OpenAlex works into a CSV file.